 For our team at The Law Place, our attorney-client relationships are the most important aspect of our work.
 That is why we offer a free consultation service that gives you the opportunity to express all your questions and concerns before making any final decisions.
 Take the opportunity to get impartial and confidential legal advice, no-strings-attached by contacting us.
 Our lines are open 24 hours a day, 7 days a week.

-What Should I Do After a Car Accident in Fort Myers?
+What Should I Do After Being Involved in a Car Accident in Fort Myers?

 For a free legal consultation with a loose objects accidents lawyer serving Fort Myers, call 941-444-4444